 How can you be treated for pelvic inflammatory disease?

 PID is treated with antibiotics.
 Sometimes three different antibiotics are given.

 - It is important to take all the tablets – otherwise the infection may not be properly cured

-- You will be asked to return to Dr. Gino Pecoraro or clinic for follow-up appointments – this will include checking that signs of infection are settling.
+- You will be asked to return to A/Prof. Gino Pecoraro or clinic for follow-up appointments – this will include checking that signs of infection are settling.
 After you have finished the treatment there will be tests to check the infection is cured

 - It is best not to have sex until the tablets are finished and you have been tested to check the infection is cured (even if you feel better)

 Sexual partners who have the infection should be treated at the same time – otherwise you may get the infection again.